Cockscomb Mountain

 August 14, 2006

 Continuing on, I thought I would encounter some difficulties either on the false summit or going to the true summit, but there were none.
 Cockscomb Mountain is an easy scramble.
+I roosted on the top of Cockscomb Mountain for half an hour where I was able to pick out over a dozen Kane peaks.

-Despite lacking any real scrambling I think Cockscomb Mountain is a worthwhile late-season trip, although I don't recommend bushwhacking out with headlamps!
+Despite lacking any real scrambling, I think Cockscomb Mountain is a worthwhile late-season trip, although I don't recommend bushwhacking out with headlamps!
 I had trouble enough in daylight.

 Coming out of the avalanche chute

-Mount Isabelle, Mount Ball and Copper Mountain.
-Mouse over each for a close-up.
+Mount Isabelle, Mount Ball and Copper Mountain

 Behind is Mount Ishbel